 If you’ve already earned your bachelor’s or master’s degree, you can earn your Nursing degree in just over a year for less — much less — than you would pay at similar fast-track programs.
 According to the Bureau of Labor Statistics, there is an impending need for 580,000 new and replacement registered nurses, so this is your opportunity to quickly enter this growing field.

 Gain the education and training you need to play a critical role in providing treatment, support and education to both patients and their family members.
 You will learn legal and ethical aspects of the profession; use case studies to analyze and establish information related to patient care; work in hospitals, long-term care and community-based facilities; and use outcome measures to critically assess situations and develop treatment plans.
 Our program offers an innovative curriculum; supportive faculty; state-of-the-art equipment; hands-on learning; supervised time in hospitals, geriatric settings and community-based agencies; and preparation to take the national licensure exam for credentials accepted throughout the United States.

 We invite you to take advantage of this opportunity and apply to the new Accelerated Nursing degree program.
-You must apply to the Nursing program by March 1, 2019, to be considered for the first cohort.
-A maximum of 24 students will be accepted into the first cohort.
+You must apply to the Nursing program by March 1, 2020, to be considered for the next cohort.
+A maximum of 24 students will be accepted into the cohort.